September 18-19, 2025

 Moderator

-Dario Pellizzon, University Ca’ Foscari di Venezia (IT)
+Head of Research and Libraries Dario Pellizzon, University Ca’ Foscari di Venezia

 Rapporteur